PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

 Because of this "exposed" period, we need something called "*initial margin*".

+In contrast to VM, IM is posted two-way.
+Whether in-the-money or out-the-money, the non-defaulting party (parties) receives IM.

 Assuming only variation margin, the best-case reduction of counterparty risk can be shown to be approximately half the square root of the ratio of the maturity of the underlying portfolio to the MPR.
 For a five-year OTC derivatives portfolio, with a MPR of ten business days, this would lead to an approximate reduction of 0.5 × SQRT (5* 250  days /10 days) ≈ 5.6 times."
 (Source: Jon Gregory, The xVA Challenge: Counterparty Credit Risk, Funding, Collateral, and Capital, 3rd edition (West Sussex, UK: John Wiley & Sons, 2015))

 Regulators allow for three ways to calculate IM at t0: